paldepind/flyd/README.md

 s.end(true); // this ends `s`
 ```

-When you create a dependent stream it's end stream will initially depend on all
+When you create a dependent stream its end stream will initially depend on all
-the ends streams of its dependencies:
+the end streams of its dependencies:

 ```javascript
 var n1 = flyd.stream();